MuxammilSidd/FAST-KHI-Semester-1/README.md

 - [1st Semester CFD](https://drive.google.com/drive/folders/1i-PO0_YUEPWZsDGkTKotNose_nJnya17?usp=drive_link) - by f223298 (Chiniot-Faisalabad Campus)

 Note: All relevant material to FAST NU KHI Campus has been added already from these archives.

+## 🔗 Mistakes I made in my 1st-Semester!
+Here is a bunch of blunders I wish I hadn't made in my first semester at FAST KHI.
+(Hopefully not again)
+- Made myself busy in making the finest notes during lectures instead of actually listening and understanding what is being taught.
+(bro thought he's gonna be an academic-weapon cooking those notes)
+- Worried more than required on less-important subjects - almost neglected the actual effort-requiring subjects over it.
+(no disses intended on FE, real)
+- Didn't accept the fact to reconsider my routine and time expenditure - couldn't let go of the casual college life and activities rather than realizing that university life does require to let go of your preivous routine and follow one that prioritizes university activities in all aspects.